margotgeerts/geoRF/README.md

 #  geoRF: a Geospatial Random Forest :deciduous_tree:

 GeoRF is the Python-based code repository for the paper "geoRF: a Geospatial Random Forest".
 It is a bagged tree ensemble for geospatial data that introduces two split types specifically designed for geospatial features: a diagonal split and a Gaussian split.
-More information can be found in the paper: [full-text access] (https://rdcu.be/dLlUK).
+More information can be found in the paper: [full-text access](https://rdcu.be/dLlUK).

 ## Installation